A pastor who was shot in the face outside his church in late February returned to the pulpit on Easter Sunday.

 His road to recovery has continued since.
 And on Sunday, the 71-year-old pastor felt well enough to share an Easter sermon.

-“You know it’s Resurrection Sunday, but it also is a testimony Sunday for me,” said Livingston to abc24
+“You know it’s Resurrection Sunday, but it also is a testimony Sunday for me,” said Livingston to abc24.

 Your tax-deductible gift helps our journalists report the truth and hold Christian leaders and organizations accountable.
-Give a gift of $30 or more to The Roys Report this month, and you will receive a copy of “Baptistland: A Memoir of Abuse, Betrayal, and Transformation” by Christa Brown.
-To donate, click here.
+Give a gift of $50 or more to The Roys Report this month, and you can elect to receive a copy of “Safe Church: How to Guard Against Sexism and Abuse in Christian Communities’ by Dr. Andrew Bauman, click here.

 Congregants were ecstatic and shocked to see Livingston back at it just five weeks after his incident.